baslare/ys2022/README.md

 Hi!
 If you're interested in reproducing the map below, please contact me directly for the dataset!

-Or, if you'd like to, you may go through the process of scraping a one-specific-turkish-food-delivery website, using the scripts housed on this repo that are specifically tailored for that purpose.
+Or, if you'd like to, you may go through the process of scraping a one-specific-turkish-food-delivery-website, using the scripts housed on this repo that are specifically tailored for that purpose.
 Enjoy!